vertica/VerticaPyLab/README.md

 ### Prerequisites

 A Vertica database.
-To get a simple single-node Vertica CE database, see the [`Vertica Quickstart guide`](#Quickstart - Vertica).
+To get a simple single-node Vertica CE database, see the [Vertica Quickstart guide](#Vertica-CE-Container).

 ### Quickstart - VerticaLab

 1. Move the notebooks you want to import into the `vertica-demo/docker-verticapy/notebooks` directory.
-2. Move the data you awnt to import into the `vertica-demo/docker-verticapy/data` directory.
+2. Move the data you want to import into the `vertica-demo/docker-verticapy/data` directory.
 3. (Optional) To use a different image name, set the `VERTICALAB_IMG` environment variable:
     ```
     export VERTICALAB_IMG=<your-custom-name>